Pterocarya rhoifolia

-Pterocarya rhoifolia (Japanese wingnut, Japanese: sawagurumi) is a species of tree in the Juglandaceae family that is widely distributed throughout Japan, and also found native to China in the Laoshan District in eastern Shandong Province.
+Pterocarya rhoifolia, commonly known as Japanese wingnut, is a species of tree in the family Juglandaceae.
+It is widely distributed throughout Japan, and also found in China in the Laoshan District of eastern Shandong Province.
+Its natural presence in China is contested.

 The tree flourishes in moist areas along riverbanks and mountain streams, and attains 30 m in height, flowering from May–July.

 It is a soft light wood, with the heartwood yellowish-white in color, which has been used as a substitute of kiri (Paulownia tomentosa), for example, to make geta clogs that are imitations of kiri-geta.
 It is straight-grained and the pore pattern on the surface provides the wood with a handsome appearance.